philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 ## DWARF JSON

-DWARF is a pain to read and write in it's low level format. libdwarf is great, but difficult and confusing.
-A standard human readable format would be awesome.
+DWARF is a pain to read and write in it's low level format. [libdwarf](https://www.prevanders.net/dwarf.html) is great, but difficult and confusing.
+A standardized human readable format would be awesome.
 There are a number of projects for reading dwarf into YAML or JSON.
 There is a desire for this.
-They are fragmented, in languages du jour, and unmaintained.
+These projects are fragmented, in languages du jour, and unmaintained.

 # Bits and Bobbles

-Thanks to Chris Casinghino, Cody Roux, JT Paasch, Ben Mourad, Ivan Gotovchits, Chloe Fortuna, AMP, and Sergey Bratus.
+Thanks to Chris Casinghino, Cody Roux, JT Paasch, Ben Mourad, Chloe Fortuna, Ivan Gotovchits, the AMP performers, and Sergey Bratus.
 Any ideas herein that are bad I claim as my own.

 I'd suggest that somehow the decompiler tools need to enforce or guide people to put patches only in high and low level positions where patches can make sense.
 If you randomly pick a character or even AST node in high level source, odds are it is not a sufficiently self contained notion to talk about replacing it.